The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - Brazilian artist Maurício de Sousa did this to many characters in Monica's Gang (due to them being based on people he met - one of his daughters became the title character).

 - The main character of Kick-Ass was named by the winner of a contest, who chose his own name, essentially Tuckerizing himself.

 - Captain Carrot and His Amazing Zoo Crew! encountered a retired comic book artist named Gardener Fox after aforementioned comics creator Gardner Fox.
+(And, obviously, he's a fox.
+They find him in his garden.
+Raising foxgloves.).
 Gardener Fox then proceeds to outline a theory of alternate dimensions originally devised by his namesake.
-(And, obviously, he's a fox).

 - Marc Spector, the main persona of Moon Knight, was named after a friend of creator Doug Moench.